AtlasOfLivingAustralia/bie-index/README.md

 * **rules** Sub-rules.
 These inherit things like *term* from their parent and only trigger if the parent conditions are true.
 The weight adjustments occur after the application of any parent adjustment.
+  Note that sub-rules can refer to different terms, creating and and-condition.
 * **comment** If you want to document something.

 As an example, the above rules, applied to the input